Swan Defence and Heavy Industries Limited: Swan Energy

 Swan Energy Limited, in partnership with Hazel Mercantile Limited, acquired Reliance Naval and Engineering Limited following the approval of their corporate insolvency resolution plan by the National Company Law Tribunal on 23 December 2022, as dictated by the applicable laws.
 As part of the acquisition, a new board of directors was appointed on 8 December 2023, and Swan Energy's management officially took over control of the company on 4 January 2024.
 All actions related to the acquisition proceeded in line with the approved resolution plan.

 In January 2025, the new name, Swan Defence and Heavy Industries Limited, became effective and the company relisted on the Indian stock exchanges.
+Subsequently, Swan Defence's parent company Swan Energy Limited changed its name to Swan Corp Limited.

 On 24 September, the shipyard signed a Memorandum of Understanding (MoU) with Netherlands-based Royal IHC to collaborate on te construction of Offshore Construction Vessels.
 The Royal IHC's representative in India, Alar Infrastructure, is also part of the agreement which includes the design, construction and retrofitting of multiple types of ships like Offshore Construction Vessels, Pipe Laying Vessels, and Multi-Purpose Offshore Support Vessels at SDHI's infrastructure based in Pipavav Port.
 The shipyard features India's largest dry dock with a dimension of 662 m × 65 m along with a fabrication capacity of 144,000 tons per annum.

 On 28 October, Mazagon Dock Shipbuilders (MDL) and Swan Defence and Heavy Industries Limited (SDHI) signed an Teaming Agreement (TA) to partner for the LPD project of the Indian Navy.
 The agreement includes both design and construction of the vessels which will be undertaken by MDL and Swan Defence, respectively.